frontendjess/jessica-hotels-exam-project-nextjs/README.md

 ## Description

 Goal: To take the skills learned over the last 2 years and take on an extensive project where the finished product should reflect our general development capabilities, in addition to visual and technical skills.
+Website is fully responsive.

 Links: